-Example 1: Single KSA #1.
+Single KSA #1.
 Relate to the individual as an advocate.
 By the end of this class, students will be able to describe their role as an advocate working on behalf of a recoveree.
-(CRPA 1) Example 2: Multiple KSAs 21.
+(CRPA 1) Multiple KSAs 21.
 Support the development of effective communication skills. # 22.
 Support the development of conflict resolution skills. # 23.
-Support the development of problemsolving skills.
+Support the development of problem-solving skills.
 By the end of this class, students will be able to demonstrate effective communication skills including those related to conflict resolution and problem solving.
-(CRPA 21,22,23) Example 3: Cross Curricular KSAs # 53.
+(CRPA 21,22,23) Cross Curricular KSAs 53.
 Use organizational/departmental chain of command to address or resolve issues. # 24.
-Seek ongoing regularly scheduled consultation & coaching from a recovery coach supervisor By the end of this class, students will be able describe the importance of having and using communication and support structure for the work within agencies and the wider communication (CRPA 53, CARC 24) Author's note: I like to add the relevant KSAs in parentheses at the end of each objective
+Seek ongoing regularly scheduled consultation & coaching from a recovery coach supervisor By the end of this class, students will be able to describe the importance of having and using a communication and support structure for their work within agencies and the wider community.
+(CRPA 53, CARC 24)